ryanmorrison22/KPop/README.md

 ### How does `KPop` compare with minimiser-based methods?

 `KPop` is much more sensitive than minimiser-based methods, allowing out-of-the-box accurate comparison of assembled or unassembled long sequences irrespective of whether they differ by single nucleotides or by large portions.
-This is usually not true for minimiser-based methods, irrespective of the hashing scheme they use, as they only produce a much coarser comparison.
+This is usually not true for minimiser-based methods no matter which hashing scheme they use, as they only produce a much coarser comparison.
 A number of benchmarks and a detailed explanation of the differences between the two approaches can be found in our [Genome Biology paper](https://doi.org/10.1186/s13059-025-03585-8).

 Crucially, while minimiser-based methods are geared towards providing distances between sequences, `KPop` explicitly produces *embeddings*, i.e., it is able to turn sequences into points of a low-dimensionality latent space.
 Having an explicit latent space is important for many reasons &mdash; it helps explainability; it also makes it possible to perform direct clustering and use vector [DBs](https://milvus.io/) or [libraries](https://github.com/facebookresearch/faiss) to store and search embedded sequences.